Code-Institute-Submissions/IFDMSP-A/README.md

 ># Testing

 ># Deployment

+Clone the Git-hub site
+To clone the repository (repo) simply

+Install Git 2.23.0 on your local drive, and ensure it is working.

+From my git-hub, copy the clone link found by clicking on the button below

-Currently my Application is on GitHub Pages .
+Currently my application is hosted on GitHub Pages .
 However the software files can be hosted on a production server

 Production Hosting
 The file structure of the project is in a standard tree flow format.

-Once your hosting site has been purchased and setup Copy the contents of the IFDMSP-A into the root\public\ of the website host plan delete the SUPPORT folder to remove the support files of this read  me.
+Once your hosting site has been purchased and setup Copy the contents of the IFDMSP-A folder into the root\public\ of the website host plan delete the "SUPPORT" folder to remove the support files of this read  me.

 Any hidden file/s & .gitignore can also be deleted Ensure the correct rights are placed on your file structure especially read and execute only on key files.